learn-co-curriculum/curriculum-team/philo_and_culture.md

 ## Pedagogical Approach

-We want to begin in the middle, jummp to the bottom, spiral upward back to the middle, and then launch upward.
+We want to begin in the middle, jump to the bottom, spiral upward back to the middle, and then launch upward.

 ## Embrace Doing it by Hand